StanzaSystems/sdk-go/README.md

 Stanza is a... <one sentence summary here>

-"Stanza Go SDK" is the framework for adding Stanza Action control points using the Go language.
+"Stanza Go SDK" provides higher-order functions ("decorators") for adding Stanza fault tolerance to your Golang application.

 ## Installation